-The objective of the program is to produce a policy position which when implemented, will be used to reduce the social, environmental and economic impacts resulting from unroadworthy heavy vehicles.
-This is to be achieved by changing industry behaviour to ensure industry proactively maintains and operates their vehicles by adhering to the heavy vehicle safety standards.
-The program is looking at a risk-based approach for ensuring compliance to vehicle standards by auditing, monitoring and inspecting heavy vehicles on a common basis.
+The NHVR works with the heavy vehicle industry and jurisdictions to ensure operators proactively maintain and operate their vehicles by adhering to the heavy vehicle safety standards.
+The program uses a risk-based approach to ensure compliance to vehicle standards by regularly auditing, monitoring and inspecting heavy vehicles.

-The Roadworthiness Program consists of four work-streams:
+The Roadworthiness Program consists of:

 1. Consistent Inspection Framework